 After months of effort, Victor is successful in bringing his creature to life.
 But once alive, the creature's appearance horrifies him—he thinks of it as a monster.

-Victor, a flawed man, messes with Nature, and things literally get ugly.
+Victor, a flawed man, tries to control and manipulate Nature, and things literally get ugly.

 Victor runs from the room and tries to sleep, but nightmares of death and tombs wake him, and he opens his eyes to see the monster by his bed, reaching out and grinning.
 He runs, and spends the night outside.